l4d/21/README.md

 1. Go to ../left4dead/custom directory
 2. Open the file xhair.res with a text editor
 3. Read the commented lines
+4. This can be reloaded while in-game, use command hud_reloadscheme after saving changes in xhair.res

 ##### Customizing your Weapon Selection Indicator Color
 1. Go to ../left4dead/materials/vgui/hud
 2. Open scalablepanel_bgmidgrey_glow.vmf with a text editor
 3. Change the line $color "{0 238 249}" to your desired RGB color
+4. This can be reloaded in a single player game with sv_cheats 1 on and command mat_reloadallmaterials

 ##### Customizing your Kill Log Color
 1. Go to ../left4dead/materials/vgui/hud
 2. Open sigh.vmf
 3. Change the line $color "{76 255 236}" to your desired RGB color
+4. This can be reloaded in a single player game with sv_cheats 1 on and command mat_reloadallmaterials

 ##### Binding Custom Menu
 1. Launch L4D